SocialQu/Branding/content/indie-hackers/Twitter Voice.md

 5. Provide valuable advice for the problem you solve.
+The obvious, you will need to become a domain expert.
+I plan to do this via reading, I will assign daily time to this task and focus on sharing what I learn to technically oriented founders.
+As I scale, I will generalize my message to encompass other people that with whom I do not necesarily share a background.

 6. Advice on what not to do it's just as valuable.